 The Carl Brashear Cal.
 401 Limited Edition is made to look like an old-fashioned dive watch.
 Forget about 70s-style Pepsi bezels.
 I’m talking about an old-school single-color rotating bezel.
 In this instance, the bezel is bronze, a perfect match for the case.
 It rotates easily, but it’s exquisitely designed to look like a continuous part of the case.
 Unless you’re looking very closely, it all looks like one solid non-rotating piece.
 The screw-down crown is similarly well-engineered.
 When it’s screwed in, it sits very tight to the case.
 This screw-down design allows for a water-resistance rating of 10 bars, or 100 meters.
 It’s not a true “dive watch,” but it’s good enough for most watersports.

-The sapphire crown is double-domed, which creates an appealing vintage illusion when looking from the side.
+The sapphire crystal is double-domed, which creates an appealing vintage illusion when looking from the side.
 It also slightly distorts the edge of the dial when looking straight on, but not enough to make the watch unreadable.
 In fact, with its scratch-resistant design and anti-glare coating on both sides, visibility is excellent.
 There’s no display back.
 Instead, the caseback sports a US Navy anchor, along with the name of Carl Brashear.
 There’s also a special edition engraving, with a unique number for each timepiece.
-The caseback is stainless steel, providing a beautiful contrast to the rose gold body when the watch is removed.
+The caseback is stainless steel, providing a beautiful contrast to the bronze body when the watch is removed.

 Many people make the mistake of thinking a high-end watch should be ornate.
 And, to be fair, a lot of Swiss watches do have a ton of complications.
 But the Carl Brashear Cal.
 401 Limited Edition is gorgeous without the need for all kinds of embellishment.
 The dial is midnight blue, fading from an almost imperceptible light center to a darker color at the perimeter.
-Large brass and luminescent filled markers mark most of the hour positions, with bars at three and nine o’clock and an arrow at 12 o’clock.
+Large bronze and luminescent filled markers mark most of the hour positions, with bars at three and nine o’clock and an arrow at 12 o’clock.
 At the six o’clock position, you’ll find the small seconds sub-dial, which is a new “function” for the Divers 65.
 This is unusual placement, but it’s surprisingly easy to read, and provides a nice refreshing look to a classic model.

 The hands have a broad shape, and are the same color as the case and the index.
 They’re bordered with fine lume lines that provide some nighttime visibility.
 That said, in all but the darkest light, the large metal hands and shiny indexes make the dial very readable.
 You might not have the water-resistance for deep sea diving, but you’ll have plenty of visibility in murky conditions.